bus710/resume/README.md

 ## Experiences

-### Twitter - SDE III (Sep 2022 - Present)
+### Twitter - SDE III (Sep 2022 - Jan 2023)
 - Worked as a software developer in the audio space team.
-- Developed Go based static analyzer tools to manage annotations for AWS DynamoDB.
+- Developed a Go based static analyzer tools to manage annotations for AWS DynamoDB.

 ### Egnyte - SDE III (Jan 2021 - Jul 2022)
 - Worked as a software developer in the Migrations team.